 Repayment of Stafford Loans

-Note that details provided on this page reference loans made under the Federal Family Education Loan Program (FFELP).
-Effective July 1, 2010, all new federal student loans will come directly from the U.S. Department of Education (ED) under the William D. Ford Federal Direct Loan Program (Federal Direct Loans).
-For information regarding Federal Direct Loans, refer to ED's Direct Loan Program Web site or contact the college's financial aid office.
+Note that details provided on this page reference older loans made under the Federal Family Education Loan Program (FFELP).
+All new federal student loans come directly from the U.S. Department of Education (ED) under the William D. Ford Federal Direct Loan Program (Federal Direct Loans).
+For information regarding Federal Direct Loans, refer to the Loans page of ED’s Federal Student Aid website or contact the college's financial aid office.
+Specifics about Direct Loan repayment options - such as the Income-Contingent and Pay as You Earn plans - can also be found at the Federal Student Aid website.

 When the time comes to begin repaying your loans, it's important that you speak with your lender about a repayment plan.
-Use this chart to review information about effective interest rates.
+Use the information on this page to review information about effective interest rates.

 If you miss or fall short of a payment, your loan will become delinquent and may even default.
 A defaulted loan will have a negative impact on you, costing you more money and leaving you with a bad credit rating for up to seven years after the loan is paid in full.
 A bad credit rating can affect your opportunities for employment, credit approval, future loans and buying or renting property.
 Avoid default altogether by discussing alternative payment arrangements with your lender.
 Remember, if you are experiencing extreme financial difficulty, are back in school, or have other extenuating circumstances, you will need to contact your lender to discuss if you are eligible for a deferment or forbearance.
 To bring a loan out of default, you can either pay the loan in full, agree to repay it through a loan rehabilitation program, or apply for loan consolidation.